What is a Possession Order? A Complete Guide to Evictions for Mortgage Arrears

 - Government Advice on Repossession

 Legal Aid is a minefield and it is certainly not for us to offer any advice on this subject.
-All we can say is that depending on your circumstances, you might qualify for aid to help you with your case at court.
+All we can say is that depending on your circumstances, you might qualify for aid to help you with your case in court.

 It is essential, that you know that because the court grants your lender an Order For Possession, it does not automatically mean you will lose your home.